maxh/maxheinritz.com/_posts/2022-07-25-dependency-graph.md

 ---
-title: Dependency hierarchy
+title: Dependency graph
 desc: Reasoning about module relationships
 layout: note
 tags: ["software patterns", "ddd"]
 ---

-A dependency hierarchy is a way to describe interactions among software components.
+A dependency graph is a way to describe interactions among software components.
 It helps us break down complexity into easier-to-reason-about chunks.
-The simplest dependency hierarchy looks like this, with A depending on B:
+The simplest dependency graph can be visualized like this, with A depending on B:

 ```
   -----